 We’ve all done it.
 Seen a photo online featuring a gorgeous room-set, acquired the featured paint finish in our chosen shade and bam the room is redecorated.
 But what a let down the end result can sometimes be.
 The high-end designer paint you’ve just splashed out for, highlights every lump and bump your plasterwork has accumulated over the last however many years.
 And not only that, the first time you ‘brush’ past it with the hoover, it’s irreparably marked.
 Not to mention the rogue fingerprint you try to remove with a ‘quick wipe-down’.
 Disaster!
 Well never again – this guide shows you how to paint like a pro by ‘prepping like a boss’ as a certain famous Personal Trainer (who we’ll call Joe Wickes for the sake of argument) would say.
 But he’s absolutely right.

-You might have seen our gorgeous capsule paint collection.
-A range created in collaboration with Hicks and Weatherburn, Leeds’ longest standing paint manufacturer.
-The range features a couple of different finishes – all of them matt.
-The hardest paint finish to work with of them all BUT also the most rewarding to look at when done right.
-Hence the handful of other specialist manufacturers making these kinds of finishes; Farrow & Ball, Little Green and Zoffany to name a few.
+There are a handful of specialist manufacturers making beautiful paints; Farrow & Ball, Little Green and Zoffany to name a few.
 Especially tricky to work with are the darker, more intense shades which seem to beautifully showcase dints and marks in walls that you never even knew existed before.
-As five of our 11 shades are on the darker side, we’re having to scrub up on our prepping skills pretty sharpish.
+As a result, we’re having to scrub up on our prepping skills pretty sharpish.

 ‘By failing to prepare, you are preparing to fail.’